 All pets must be picked up weekday mornings prior to 8:00 am when AECM closes.
 If your pet needs further treatment or monitoring, arrangements must be made to transfer it to your regular veterinarian or to a specialty/referral practice.
 You will be given copies of the pet's records, including x-rays.
 A complete copy of the record, including blood work, will be faxed to your regular veterinarian.

 To control our costs, payment is due at the time services are rendered.
 We accept a variety of payment options, including cash, check, Visa, Mastercard, Discover, American Express, Scratchpay, and CareCredit.

 CareCredit is a personal line of credit for healthcare, both human and veterinary.
 It works like a credit card that is used for your pet's healthcare services.
-If your pet is ill and needs extensive medical treatment (immediate or long-term, medical or surgery), CareCredit can finance 100% of your pet's needs with no up front costs, no annual fees, and no pre-payment penalties.
+If your pet is ill and needs extensive medical treatment (immediate or long-term, medical or surgery), CareCredit can finance 100% of your pet's needs with no upfront costs, no annual fee (subject to credit approval), and no pre-payment penalties.
 Your pet's treatment can begin immediately upon approval.

 To apply for instant credit approval, click here for CareCredit Online Credit Application.
 If accessing the Internet is not an option, you can also call their 24/7 phone number at 1-800-365-8295.